grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Captain Percy ran her fingers through her cropped hair.
 "Let me ask you about another thing: Do you know anything about some Authority sub with a big ugly ram mounted on the front of it?
 Damned thing just about split the _Prospect_ in half on the way here.
 It's the reason we came limping in, and why we need the major repair work."

 At the mention of the ram Miss Mai's eyebrows went up with a look of concern.
-"A ram on a submarine you say?"
+"A ram on a submarine, you say?"

 Percy nodded.

-"The only time I've heard of such a thing --- at least within this century --- is on a boat called the _Grackle_, An Authority enforcer out of the Northern Points."
+"The only time I've heard of such a thing --- at least within the current century --- is on a boat called the _Grackle_, An Authority enforcer out of the Northern Points."

 "What would it be doing a thousand miles from its home waters?"